-The Babysitter: Killer Queen – the ending explained The strangest of endings.
+The Babysitter: Killer Queen – the ending explained

 This article “The Babysitter: Killer Queen – the ending explained” contains significant spoilers and should be avoided if you haven’t watched the film.

 At the end of the first film, many assumptions were made — especially about the lead villain and babysitter Bee.
 At the end of The Babysitter: Killer Queen, an outrageous revelation is made, which based on the events of the film became slightly predictable.
 Bee returns, surfacing from a lake nearby.
 And while this was a good nostalgic return, it posed many questions as to how she returned.

 The returning and dead characters are demons in The Babysitter: Killer Queen — they want Cole’s virgin blood so that they can return fully formed.
 Cole is once again the central character of all their motives.
 When Bee returns, we all assume that she is on the demon’s side because she’s a demon herself.

 What happens when the demons take Cole’s blood?

 In a surprising moment, when the demons take Cole’s blood, their bodies explode and they cease to exist.
 The central premise is that Cole is a virgin, so presumed an innocent figure.
 However, it turns out Cole is not so innocent after all.